objcio/articles/2014-07-07-scripting-data.md

 Scripting the object model is just part of adding scripting support; you can add support for commands, too.
 For instance, Noteland could have an export command that writes notes to files on disk.
 An RSS reader might have a refresh command, a Mail app might have a download mail command, and so on.

-Matt Neuburg’s [AppleScript: The Definitive Guide](http://www.amazon.com/AppleScript-Definitive-Guide-Matt-Neuburg/dp/0596102119/ref=la_B001H6OITU_1_1?s=books&ie=UTF8&qid=1403816403&sr=1-1) is worth checking out even though it was published in 2006.
-Things haven’t changed much since then.
-Matt also has a [tutorial on adding scripting support to Cocoa apps](http://www.apeth.net/matt/scriptability/scriptabilityTutorial.html) that's definitely worth reading, and it goes into more detail than this article.
+Matt Neuburg’s [AppleScript: The Definitive Guide](http://www.amazon.com/AppleScript-Definitive-Guide-Matt-Neuburg/dp/0596102119/ref=la_B001H6OITU_1_1?s=books&ie=UTF8&qid=1403816403&sr=1-1) is worth checking out even though it was published in 2006, as things haven’t changed much since then.
+Matt also has a [tutorial on adding scripting support to Cocoa apps](http://www.apeth.net/matt/scriptability/scriptabilityTutorial.html).
+It's definitely worth reading, and it goes into more detail than this article.

 There’s a session in the [WWDC 2014 videos](https://developer.apple.com/videos/wwdc/2014/) on JavaScript for Automation, which talks about the new JavaScript OSA language.
 (Years ago, Apple suggested that one day there would be a programmer’s dialect of AppleScript, since the natural language thing is a bit weird for people who write in C and C-like languages.
 JavaScript could be considered the programmer’s dialect.)